Cyber sanctions

 Cyber sanctions are defined as the economic and financial measures intended to change the behaviors of targets using malicious cyber activities and/or intrusions.
 Since cyber sanctions regimes are used by countries, these instruments are used predominantly by countries.
-Thus, the units of analysis are the countries in the international system.
-In other words, countries, rather than the non-state actors including companies, are the main actors and decision-makers when it comes to the threat and/or use of cyber sanctions at the international level.
-The concept of cyber sanctions is relatively new area in the world politics.
-Today, we have few countries took measures and enacted legislation by involving cyber-related regulation to secure their information technology.
-On the other hand, there are many countries, including developed countries, have not updated their legislation according to this new security area, i.e., cyber-crimes.
+Thus, countries in the international system rather than non-state actors such as companies, are the main actors and decision-makers when it comes to the threat and/or use of cyber sanctions at the international level.

+The concept of cyber sanctions is relatively new area in world politics.
+Today, few countries have taken measures and enacted legislation and involving cyber-related regulations to secure their information technology.
+On the other hand, many countries, including developed countries, have not updated their legislation according to this new security area, i.e., cyber-crimes.
-Origins of the concept

-Cyber sanctions can be considered as an extension of the economic sanctions’ regimes.
-Thus, although the use of cyber sanctions and its introduction in the international relations is relatively new, the historical background of the sanctions goes deeper in the historical trajectory.
-First economic sanctions were used during the times of Ancient Greece, which is known as the Megarian Decree issued by the Athenian for the undesired trade behaviors of the Megarians.
-Later on, the economic sanctions between these two city-states because of the Megarian Decree led to the Peloponnesian War, which was fought between the Athenians and Spartans.
-Historical records show that economic power is important for the military power, and, thus, the influence of economic sanctions in world politics increased dramatically with the technological improvements since the industrial revolution that started in the 18th century.
-Especially with the dissolution of the Union of Soviet Socialist Republics (USSR), the use of economic sanctions increased exponentially and became the most important foreign policy instruments since the beginning of the 21st century.